neonmik/Wave-Machine-Firmware/README.md

 - Alpha Release bugfixes:

     - Uncofirmed Bug: Notes and releases act strangly accross preset changes - some notes can get stuck.
-Can really replicate yet, just noticed it doing it when Joe was playing...
+Can't really replicate yet, just noticed it doing it when Joe was playing...

 - Updates and Bugfixes:
     - Arp:
-        - Feature: Add Sustain pedal code for arp - will require pretty much a rewrite for the addition and removal of notes.
+        - Bug: Hold knob looses pagination light (stil has control as it locks as it leave) when moving fast while _any_ notes are in a sustained state.
+        - Feature: Latch of chords - add a timer within sustain that trakcs us/ms/tick, it removes the last lot and adds the new lot.
-        - Feature: quantize arp? so it always starts right, especially between changing divisions
+        - Feature: quantize arp? so it always starts right, especially between changing divisions - this could be useful for turning the arp on and off too.

     - Feature: Check Sustain pedal functions.
         - Bug: Normal Keys - When pressing notes *JUST* as you release the sustain, notes get released too.
 Still needs finessing
-        - Bug:

     - Controls:
         - Change the layout of controls: